gnosischain/specs/shutter/low-level.md

 #### eth_sendRawTransaction

 The server exposes a method `eth_sendRawTransaction` that behaves differently to the standard.
-It takes a hex encoded, `0x` prefixed string `h` as its sole parameter.
+It takes a hex encoded, `0x` prefixed string `txHex` as its sole parameter.
 If not exactly one parameter is provided, the server responds with an error with code `-32602`.
-If `h` is not the hex encoding of a byte string `b` or `b` is not the RLP encoding of a valid transaction `tx`, it returns an error with code `-32602`.
+If `txHex` is not the hex encoding of a byte string `txBytes` or `txBytes` is not the RLP encoding of a valid transaction `tx`, it returns an error with code `-32602`.

 If the sender of `tx` has insufficient funds to pay the transaction fee or if the sender's nonce does not match the account nonce, the server responds with an error with code `-32000`.

-Upon receiving the request, the server seeks the eon key `eon_key = getEonKey(eon)` with `eon = keyperSetManager.getKeyperSetIndexBySlot(s + keyper_set_change_lookahead)` where `s` is the current slot number.
+Upon receiving the request, the server seeks the eon key `eon_key = getEonKey(eon)` with `eon = keyperSetManager.getKeyperSetIndexBySlot(slot + keyper_set_change_lookahead)` where `slot` is the current slot number.
 It also generates two random 32 byte strings `sigma` and `identity_prefix` using a cryptographically secure random number generator.
 Based on these values, it computes `encrypted_transaction = encrypt(b, identity, eon_key, sigma)` with `identity = compute_identity(identity_prefix, address)`.

 Finally, the server creates a transaction `submit_tx` which calls `ISequencer(SEQUENCER_ADDRESS).submitEncryptedTransaction(eon, identity_prefix, address, encryptedTransaction, tx.gasLimit)`, sets gas limit and nonce as needed and chooses gas price parameters appropriate to the current network conditions.
-If the account identified by `address`has insufficient funds, it returns an error with code`-32603`.
+If the account identified by `address` has insufficient funds, it returns an error with code`-32603`.
 Otherwise, it signs `submit_tx` with `private_key`, broadcasts it to the network, and returns the hex encoded hash of `tx` to the user.

 The server may rate limit calls to `eth_sendRawTransaction` based on the sender of `tx` as well as the originating IP address, in which case it responds with an error with code `-32005`.